-The Chatham Islands are not subantarctic.
-They are to the east of New Zealand – 862 kilometres from Christchurch but only 772 kilometres from Napier.
+The Chatham Islands are east of New Zealand – 862 kilometres from Christchurch and 772 kilometres from Napier.
 They are 45 minutes ahead of New Zealand time.

 The island group includes many small islands, but only the two main ones are inhabited: Chatham Island, also called Rēkohu or Wharekauri, and Pitt Island, also known as Rangihaute or Rangiāuria.

 The Chatham Islands are connected to mainland New Zealand by the underwater Chatham Rise.
-The islands’ rock is both volcanic and sedimentary, and the soil of the main island is mostly peat.
+The islands’ rock is both volcanic and sedimentary.
+The soil of the main island is mostly peat.

-The Chatham Islands have no big trees.
+The Chatham Islands have no large trees.
 The vegetation has changed extensively since the arrival of European settlers.

 Birds and animals